kaddio/platform/changelog/README.md

 ### Project structure

-The template is built as a pretty standard Next.js website, but using the `src` folder so things like the `pages` directory are located at `./src/pages` instead of being top-level.
+The template is built as a pretty standard Next.js website, but using the `src` folder so things like the `app` directory are located at `./src/app` instead of being top-level.

 ### Title and metadata

-You can update your site's `<title>` and metadata in `./src/pages/_app.jsx`.
+You can update your site's metadata in `./src/app/layout.jsx`.

 ### Hero content